To update your subscription, first navigate to the Subscriptions section of the BroadNet Portal and then click the ‘Upgrade Subscription’ button.

 If no changes in the amount of subscriptions have been applied to your account by the end of the month, the amount charged (barring any rates changes) will remain the same.

-In this example, the amount of handsets has been increased from 10 to 20 exactly halfway through the month*, so the bill for the next month retroactively charges for the extra half a month of 10 extra handsets, on top of the subscription charge for 20 handsets for the next month.
+In the example above, the amount of handsets has been increased from 10 to 20 exactly halfway through the month*, so the subscription update payment charges the customer based on how far through the month the subscription was changed.

-*Price is calculated from the point in time between payments that the subscription was changed, it's unlikely that this will occur precisely halfway but it makes for a nice round number for this example.
+*Price is calculated from the point in time between payments that the subscription was changed, it's unlikely that this will occur precisely halfway through, but it makes for a nice round number for this example.
 Prices shown in these examples are not representative, and are for demonstration purposes only.

 As before, if you modify your subscription to decrease the total number of handset subscriptions, your next bill will be modified accordingly.